MetaDevZone/react-text-editor-app/react-editor/README.md

 ];

 // Or So simple like
-const navbar = ["file"]; // if you not need to customise title of icon
+const navbar = ["file"]; // if you not need to customise title or icon
 ```

 if you need customization in toolbar you can also do that just like